MorcilloSanz/ConvGPU/README.md

 # ConvolutionGPU
 This header file defines the necessary structures and functions to perform 2D discrete convolution on matrices utilizing CUDA for parallel processing.
 It includes a matrix class template for managing 2D data and functions for performing convolution and other related operations.
+Take a look at [Convolution](https://en.wikipedia.org/wiki/Convolution) and [Kernel](https://en.wikipedia.org/wiki/Kernel_(image_processing)).

-The discrete 2D convolution is defined as:
+The general expression of a discrete 2D convolution is defined as:

 $$
 g(x, y) = \omega \ast f(x, y) = \sum_{i=-a}^{a} \sum_{j=-b}^{b} \omega(i, j) f(x - i, y - j),